miketrumpf/whos_up/README.md

 # whos_up
 Who's up 4 What is my second project for General Assembly's Web Development Immersive course.

-This app has not been launched yet so users will not be able to login using their facebook accounts.
+This app has not been launched yet so users will not be able to login using their Facebook accounts.

 Who's Up 4 What is a social network that allows users to organize with their friends in a clear and direct way.
 Facebook is great, but the cat-memes have gotten out of control and the possibility of a "who's up for food post?" being noticed these days is slim.

 Sections